sahlet-official/userlog/Specification/Design/DesignerView/Iteration2.md

 [Link](https://www.figma.com/file/CCTH8dHGP8VzqF1XrrqAWu/ButtonLog-UI?node-id=1%3A136) for more details.

-As a result, product owner made a number of clarifications about the UI interface:
+As a result, Product Owner made a number of clarifications about the UI interface:

 Main screen:
 - change about icon to make it more informative;